 Kennedy, Archer & Giffen provides a full service law practice in commercial and transactional matters, and civil litigation and appellate practice in all state and federal courts.

 The firm competes in quality, capacity, and experience with the largest firms, but its structure provides clients with an attorney- client relationship that is personalized, responsive, and direct.
-Our goal is to treat our clients as business partners, to combine excellent legal skills with good business judgment and to play an active role in helping our clients succeed.
+Our goal is to treat our clients as business partners, to combine excellent legal skills with solid business judgment and to play an active role in helping our clients succeed.

 The attorneys at Kennedy, Archer & Giffen represent a history of legal practice in Monterey County which stretches back for more than thirty years.
 The firm began in 1997, formed by Nolan Kennedy and Dan Archer, each of whom began his practice with the Monterey office of Hoge, Fenton, Jones & Appel.
 In 2001, they were joined by Jon Giffen, who had been practicing in Salinas, and by the attorneys with the firm of Harray & Linker.
 Since then, Kennedy, Archer & Giffen has continued to grow, adding transactional lawyers and litigators to strengthen its legal service capabilities.